7 Things to Know Before Letting Your Property | Landlord Guide

 Before you start letting property, put aside extra funds to fall back on when times get tough.
 This includes both vacancies and delinquent renters who don’t pay on time.
 One way to protect yourself from this is to avoid letting to unreliable tenants when you’re feeling desperate to fill a vacancy.
 The damage and headaches you may encounter will cost you much more in the long-run than a few months without steady income — especially if you planned for it.

-Under the Law (and Follow It)
+Understand the Law (and Follow It)

 Some new landlords don’t realize how many rules, regulations, and laws surround letting your property.
 Landlords are required to know and follow all laws surrounding letting a property.